 Dust particles are often thought of as the large, visible dust bits in the air you can see floating around without a care in a warm sunbeam, or the collected dust resting on the shelves of various knick knacks you've accumulated over the past years.
 Unless you're allergic to dust, you probably don't think much about the dangers of dust.

 First things first.
 You might need to clean your shelves and brush off your favorite figures, and second, that visible dust is only a small percentage of all dust.
 Most of dust is very tiny, so tiny that it's not even visible to the human eye.
 These smaller particles are dangerous to our health since they can sneak inside our systems and cause harm to our lungs.

-There's usually no need to worry about the typical dust in a home, but those working in the industrial sector can come into contact with these harmful, micro-sized dust particles on a regular basis.
+There's usually no need to worry about the typical dust in a home, but those working in the industrial sector need dust control and can come into contact with these harmful, micro-sized dust particles on a regular basis.
 These particles can not only find their way to the lungs, but the material dust is made up of can come with its own unique hazards.
 There are many processes and pieces of equipment that can generate these risk-related particles.
 Lucky for us there are ways to reduce the risk of dust harming those near it.

 Dust Particle Sizing

 Dust particles are broken down into three groups based on size and ability.
 These groups include respirable dust, inhalable dust and total dust.